ramstorm/midicloro/README.txt

 GAME BOY USAGE
-To use MIDIcloro with the Nintendo Game Boy, you need the following: Game Boy, flash cart with LSDJ, Arduinoboy, Raspberry Pi, USB MIDI interface.
+To use MIDIcloro with the Nintendo Gameboy, you need the following: Gameboy, flash cart with LSDJ, Arduinoboy, Raspberry Pi, USB MIDI interface.
 Start by installing MIDIcloro on the Raspberry Pi by following the instructions above.
-Connect the Game Boy to the Arduinoboy and connect the MIDI out port on the Arduinoboy to a MIDI in port on the USB MIDI interface (this port must be configured as an input in MIDIcloro).
+Connect the Gameboy to the Arduinoboy and connect the MIDI out port on the Arduinoboy to a MIDI in port on the USB MIDI interface (this port must be configured as an input in MIDIcloro).
 Set LSDJ and the Arduinoboy to MIDI out mode and start MIDIcloro on the Raspberry Pi.

 To control the clock tempo, chord mode and channel routing, send MIDI CC messages from LSDJ using the X command.
 The high byte of the X command sets the CC number as follows (high byte value = CC number): 0=1,1=2,2=3,3=7,4=10,5=11,6=12.